Washington Security Deposit Returns and Deductions

 example

-A carpet that is slightly discolored or gently worn will be considered normal wear and tear.
-A carpet with visible stains, major discoloration and rips will be considered excessively damaged.
+A carpet that is slightly discolored or gently worn is within expectations from ordinary use.
+A carpet with major stains and rips is excessive deterioration.

 Can the Landlord Charge for Nail Holes in Washington?

-Landlords in Washington can charge a tenant for nail holes if they damage the walls in a way that is not a result of ordinary enjoyment of the rental unit, and the lease agreement states that the deposit may be used to cover damage.
+Landlords in Washington can charge a tenant for nail holes if they damage the walls in a way that is not a result of ordinary use of the rental unit, and the lease agreement states that the deposit may be used to cover damage.

 Tenants have the right to use the walls within their unit in a reasonable way.
 This includes inserting small nails or thumbtacks to hang posters or pictures.

-However, large holes from drilling, multiple nail holes, large nail holes, and holes made for hanging heavier things may be considered damage and thus, chargeable to the tenant.
+However, large holes from drilling, multiple nail holes, large nail holes, and holes made for hanging heavier things may be considered damage and thus, chargeable to the tenant, if they occurred without landlord authorization.

 Can the Landlord Charge a Cleaning Fee in Washington?